brunch/brunch/docs/plugins.md

 Brunch plugins are simple JS classes which are initialized with brunch configs.

 Almost every plugin is usually working with so-called `File` entities.
-The `File` may contain:
+Those are simple JS `Object`s, which may contain fields like:

 - `path` - system path to the file
 - `data` - file data as JS `String`